smykes/geo-time-scale-lambda/readme.md

 ## Data Source

 Data source: I honestly can't remember where I got this data from, but it was turned first into JSON data, and then a constant by painstakingly entering it via web page text.
 If you find an error in the data, please open an issue.
 If you think I stole your data, please let me know and I will credit you.
+I originally used a much more complex JSON data for a previous version of this.
+[Old data](https://gist.github.com/smykes/5b845fb016901e86a6d46226c15ebc22)

 More about the Geological Time Scale can be read on [Wikipedia](https://en.wikipedia.org/wiki/Geologic_time_scale).